TABLE OF CONTENTS

 This January, the West Virginia Department of Health and Human Resources issued dispensary licenses to 32 companies with locations in 23 counties.
 The Office of Medical Cannabis selected 10 growers in October 2020 and 10 processors in November 2020.

-That means that the West Virginia cannabis industry hiring boom that started early this year will continue through 2021 and is likely to increase in 2022.
+That means that the West Virginia cannabis industry hiring boom that started early this year will continue through 2022.

-As we’ve discussed, the cannabis industry experienced fantastic growth in 2020—despite the global pandemic.
-That will continue into 2021 and beyond.
+As we’ve discussed, the cannabis industry experienced fantastic growth in 2020 and 2021—despite the global pandemic.
+That will continue into 2022 and beyond.

 But what can you do to ensure your place in this growing industry?